Back to Blogs & Insights

 3. High Demand for SEN Staff

 SEN support is one of the fastest-growing areas of education.
 Schools and specialist provisions across the UK are always looking for skilled, dedicated staff.
-This means there are strong job prospects and opportunities for progression if you start a career in SEN.

 4. Pathways for Career Progression